 Doune Ponds

-Doune Ponds Nature reserve is managed by Doune Community Woodland Group (DCWG) under an agreement with Moray Estates (the land owners) and Kilmadock Community Council.
-They can be contacted via The Information & Heritage Centre, 61-63 Balkerach Street, Doune, FK16 6DF
+Doune Ponds Nature reserve is managed by Doune Community Woodland Group (DCWG) under an agreement with Moray Estates (the land owners) and Kilmadock Community Council (KCC).
+They can be contacted via The Information and Heritage Centre, 61-63 Balkerach Street, Doune, FK16 6DF

-Since the group took over in 2014, the unloved ponds have been transformed.
+Since the group took over in 2014, the unloved ponds (originally gravel pits) have been transformed.
 The efforts of all the volunteers have been recognised a number of times and the ponds are now a wonderful asset for the whole community.

 Full details of our achievements and future plans can be found in the Management Plan 2014 – 2024